4GeeksAcademy/blog/blog/what-is-a-coding-bootcamp.md

 ---
 author: "alesanchezr"
-excerpt: ""
+excerpt: "Enhance your coding skills and jumpstart your career with our intensive coding bootcamp.
+Join a diverse community of learners and receive hands-on, project-based training from industry professionals."
 template: "post"
 title: "What is a coding bootcamp?"
-excerpt: "Enhance your coding skills and jumpstart your career with our intensive coding bootcamp.
-Join a diverse community of learners and receive hands-on, project-based training from industry professionals."

 ---